waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - Hypothesis 25: Suicune is standing in front of the middle Mt.
 Mortar entrance (28, 9).
 - Step 1: Travel to (28, 10) and check for Suicune.
 [DONE]
 - Result: Warped into Mt.
 Mortar (3_57) at (17, 33).
 Suicune not seen.
 - Hypothesis 26: Suicune moved because of the map change (warping into Mt.
 Mortar).
+[DONE]
+- Result: Pokedex confirms Suicune is still on Route 42.
+Trigger hasn't been hit.
+- Hypothesis 27: Suicune is on a high ledge accessible only through Mt.
+Mortar.
-- Step 1: Check Pokedex to confirm current location.
-[In Progress]
+- Step 1: Explore Mt.
+Mortar to find exits to upper Route 42 ledges.

 # Tile Mechanics (Global)
 - FLOOR: Traversable.